fetaplop/m3-project-server/README.md

 -  **Logout:** As a user I can log out
 -  **Favourite bus stops** As a user I can save bus stops to my favourites and also unfavourite them
 -  **View saved bus stops** As a user I can look at all my favourite stops
--  **404:** As an anon/user I can see a 404 page if I try to reach a page that does not exist

 ## Backlog